ethpandaops/ansible-collection-general/roles/otelcol_contrib/README.md

 Default variables are defined in [defaults/main.yaml](defaults/main.yaml).
 The most useful ones:

-- `otelcol_config` — the full collector YAML config (templated as a string)
+- `otelcol_contrib_config` — the full collector YAML config (templated as a string)
-- `otelcol_container_image` — image and tag (defaults to a pinned `otel/opentelemetry-collector-contrib` version)
+- `otelcol_contrib_container_image` — image and tag (defaults to a pinned `otel/opentelemetry-collector-contrib` version)
-- `otelcol_container_networks` — docker networks to attach to (useful when other containers need to push OTLP to the collector by name)
+- `otelcol_contrib_container_networks` — docker networks to attach to (useful when other containers need to push OTLP to the collector by name)
-- `otelcol_container_user` — UID:GID to run as.
+- `otelcol_contrib_container_user` — UID:GID to run as.
 Defaults to `"0:0"` (root) so the filelog receiver can read root-owned container log files.
 Set to a non-root UID/GID if your host setup permits.
-- `otelcol_container_volumes` — defaults mount the collector config, `/var/lib/docker/containers` (read-only, for the `filelog` receiver) and the docker socket.
+- `otelcol_contrib_container_volumes` — defaults mount the collector config, `/var/lib/docker/containers` (read-only, for the `filelog` receiver) and the docker socket.

 ## Dependencies